MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Test-CsTeamsShiftsConnectionValidate.md

 **Note:** This cmdlet is currently in public preview.

-This cmdlet validates WFM settings from given configuration.
+This cmdlet validates Workforce management (WFM) settings from a given configuration.

 ## SYNTAX